srsran/srsRAN_4G_docs/srslte_user_manuals/source/app_notes/source/handover/source/index.rst

 Handover Application Note
 ====================================

+**srsLTE Release 20.10 or later is required to run the following applications**

 Introduction
 ************
 This application note focuses on mobility and handover.
 Specifically, we show how to configure an end-to-end network to support user-controlled handover.
 We address both intra-eNB and S1 handover using srsLTE with ZeroMQ-based RF emulation and we use the GNURadio Companion as a broker for controlling cell gains to trigger handover.
 Creating an E2E network using ZMQ and adding GRC functionality is demonstrated in our :ref:`ZMQ App Note <zeromq_appnote>`.